yuki-kimoto/webdbviewer/README.md

 # Instllation into own Unix/Linux Server

-Web DB Viewer have own web server, so you can execute application very easy.
+WebDBViewer have own web server, so you can execute application very easy.
 This is much better than above way because you don't need to setup Apache environment,